raulcodec/Optimal-EnsembleModel/README.md

 Outputs of the Ensemble model -
 Prediction of the given input test data set Tx .A set of Prediction → Px {p1,p2,p3...pn}
 Metrics around Performance of Ensemble classifier

-Model computation  -
-Predicted probabilities from the classifiers C1 & C2 were determined .Here the underlying classifiers were Random Forest Classifier & Light GBM.
-A predefined measure of FPRx was chosen and corresponding True Positive Rates (TPRs) were determined for the two classifiers at the FPRx.
-Also for the corresponding Thresholds for each of the Classifier at the given FPRx , binary classification was done .Corresponding performance metrics i.e Confusion matrix were determined.